Benjamin Sisko: Reception

 In 2009, IGN ranked Sisko as the 8th best character of Star Trek overall.
 In 2012, Paste Magazine rated Sisko as the #9 character of all Star Trek live-action television shows up to that time.
 In 2016, ScreenRant rated Benjamin Sisko as the fourth best character in Star Trek overall as presented in television and film up to that time.
 In 2016, Sisko was ranked as the 2nd most important character of Starfleet within the Star Trek science fiction universe by Wired magazine.

-In 2017, The Washington Post ranked Sisko as the second best Captain of Star Trek, and compared him to the American WW2 General and US President Eisenhower.
+In 2017, The Washington Post ranked Sisko as the second best captain of Star Trek, and compared him to the American World War II general and president Eisenhower.
 They note how he tried to raise his son on the wayward space station despite being widowed, while contending with crew of dubious loyalties.
-In 2017, Space.com ranked Sisko the fifth best captain of Star Trek.
-In 2017, Screen Rant ranked Sisko the 3rd most attractive person in the Star Trek universe, in between Seven of Nine and Nyota Uhura.
+In 2017, Space.com ranked Sisko the fifth-best captain of Star Trek.
+In 2017, Screen Rant ranked Sisko the third most attractive person in the Star Trek universe, in between Seven of Nine and Nyota Uhura.

-In 2019, Cinema Blend ranked Sisko the fourth best Star Trek Starfleet character of all time.
-Sisko was rated as one of the top seven time travelers of the Star Trek franchise by Nerdist in 2019, especially for his time traveling adventures in "Trials and Tribble-ations" and "Past Tense".
+In 2019, Cinema Blend ranked Sisko the fourth-best Star Trek Starfleet character of all time.
+Sisko was rated as one of the top seven time travelers of the Star Trek franchise, according to Nerdist in 2019, especially for his time traveling adventures in "Trials and Tribble-ations" and "Past Tense".

-In 2018, CBR ranked Sisko the third best Starfleet character of Star Trek, in between Janeway and Picard.
+In 2018, CBR ranked Sisko the-third best Starfleet character of Star Trek, in between Janeway and Picard.